About Pricing

 There are no fixed, canonical rules about selling art.
 Copyright laws do exist and limit the ways it can be used.
 But in addition, there are some generally accepted recommendations on which to base a contract.

-These are a couple of points to consider about buying art.
+These are a couple of points to consider when buying art.

-• The buyer is responsible of keeping the artwork in as good condition as possible and has no right to modify it or to harm it in any manner.
+• The buyer is responsible for keeping the artwork in as good condition as possible and has no right to modify it or to harm it in any manner.

 • Usually the author is entitled to have the artwork in an exhibition if needed, either without or with some compensation to the owner.